 I woke up in a pool of sunlight, sleepily opening my eyes, I watched as the beams of light played across the old stone walls of my bedroom.
-Soft birdsong and waves gently lapping against the shore combine to form the best wake up soundtrack a woman could ask for.
+Soft birdsong and waves gently lapping against the shore combined to form the best wake up soundtrack a woman could ask for.

 A large chest rests at the end of my bed which holds my extra linen and a thick knitted blue blanket I’ve had since I was 5.
 The wool used is half as thick as my forearm, the weight adds an extra layer of comfort during winter.
 An added bonus: the abstractly large size makes my soul snuggly(er).

 My clothes, shoes and assorted paraphernalia are arranged along the right-hand side of my room.
 The clothes racks are made from reclaimed industrial steel pipes, secured to the ceiling with thick sailing rope (thank you Pinterest).
 My clothes were hung up coordinated by colour beginning with white on the left, through to red on the right.
-I built shelves to store my shoes and bags with a similar colour system although after taking note I seem to have a definite preference for old brown leather bags.
+I built shelves to store my shoes and bags with a similar colour system although after taking note I seem to have a definite preference for old leather bags.

 A simple wooden staircase leads down to the living area.
 It is partially obscured by balustrading across the room from the bed.
 Trailing vines of jasmine wind around the framework from the potted plants downstairs.
 Their gentle fragrance delicately spreading through the room.

 Rolling out of bed was hard.
 The warm blanket nest I had created in my sleep, fit me perfectly.
 However, the thought of a hot coffee overcame the inclination to sleep in.

 Before we go any further I would like to introduce myself, I am Bramble Thorne, supernatural being of, as yet, indeterminate species.
 Doctor, coffee enthusiast and obsessive reader.